adrian-hyland/jsoncfg/README.md

 ## Adding build configurations to the VS Code project

-To add a 'Relase' build configuration to the VS Code project
+To add a 'Release' build configuration to the VS Code project
 ```bash
 $ make vscode
 ```